-- The required elective module Model United Nations (10 ECTS credits) provides practice-oriented insights into the functioning of selected organs of the United Nations and simulation-based experience in formal and informal diplomatic negotiation. - The required elective module Constitutionalism (10 ECTS credits) provides historical and systematic knowledge of the democratic constitutional state and its constituent principles, such as separation of powers, rule of law, right of opposition and constitutional jurisdiction. - The required elective module Comparative Political Science (10 ECTS credits) teaches institutional as well as political-cultural basics of the political systems of selected governmental systems.
-Furthermore, methods, questions and theories of comparative political science are addressed. - The required elective module History of Political Thought (10 ECTS credits) focuses on selected thinkers, currents or theoretical traditions from the different epochs of political thought. - The required elective module Contemporary Political Theory and Philosophy (10 ECTS credits) analyzes contemporary political theories and philosophies, such as the theory of rational choice, complex theories of democracy and theories of justice.
-Furthermore, current theoretical debates are addressed. - The required elective module Peace and Conflict Studies (10 ECTS credits) deepens the knowledge about different forms of political violence located on different levels of action as well as about possibilities to deal with them. - The required elective module Contemporary History (10 ECTS credits) deepens the knowledge of historical events and developments from the 19th and 20th centuries.
-The focus can be on recent history and contemporary history about any region, on the history of Latin America, and on economic and social history.
-The module may be taken more than once (maximum of three times). - The required elective module International Law Sources, Principles, Current Developments (10 ECTS credits) teaches the basic concepts of international law that are necessary for the study of International Relations.
-It deals with the basic principles and obligations of international law and discusses current developments in the international legal order. - The required elective module Advanced Sociological Theory (10 ECTS credits) addresses questions and problems of sociological theories and methods.
-Furthermore, sociological discourses are analyzed. - The required elective module Advanced Process-Oriented Sociology (10 ECTS credits) provides insights into processes of social and cultural change. - The required elective module Advanced Methods of Qualitative Analysis (10 ECTS credits) deepens the knowledge of qualitative empirical research methods and the skills to apply them.
-It also addresses their integration into current sociological debates. - The required elective module Advanced Methods of Data Collection (10 ECTS credits) deepens the knowledge of special methods of data collection and their application.
+- The required elective module Model United Nations (10 ECTS credits) provides practice-oriented insights into the functioning of selected organs of the United Nations and simulation-based experience in formal and informal diplomatic negotiation. (offered in English language, in the winter semester) - The required elective module Constitutionalism (10 ECTS credits) provides historical and systematic knowledge of the democratic constitutional state and its constituent principles, such as separation of powers, rule of law, right of opposition and constitutional jurisdiction. (offered in the summer semester) - The required elective module Comparative Political Science (10 ECTS credits) teaches institutional as well as political-cultural basics of the political systems of selected political systems.
+Furthermore, methods, questions and theories of comparative political science are addressed. (offered in the winter semester) - The required elective module History of Political Thought (10 ECTS credits) focuses on selected thinkers, currents or theoretical traditions from the different epochs of political thought. (offered in the summer semester) - The required elective module Contemporary Political Theory and Philosophy (10 ECTS credits) analyzes contemporary political theories and philosophies, such as the theory of rational choice, complex theories of democracy and theories of justice.
+Furthermore, current theoretical debates are addressed. (offered in the winter semester) - The required elective module Peace and Conflict Studies (10 ECTS credits) deepens the knowledge about different forms of political violence located on different levels of action as well as about possibilities to deal with them. ('container module' for the MIB; see 3.1.6) - The required elective module International Political Economy (10 ECTS credits) provides a differentiated overview of central questions, analytical approaches and fields of application of International Political Economy (IPE) in relation to the disciplines of International Relations, Political Science and Economics. (offered in English language, in the winter or summer semester) - The required elective module Contemporary History (10 ECTS credits) deepens the knowledge of historical events and developments from the 19th and 20th centuries.
+The focus can be on recent history and contemporary history about any region, on the history of Latin America, and on economic and social history. (offered partly in English language, in the winter and summer semester, recommended in the summer semester) - The required elective module International Law Sources, Principles, Current Developments (10 ECTS credits) teaches the basic concepts of international law that are necessary for the study of International Relations.
+It deals with the basic principles and obligations of international law and discusses current developments in the international legal order. (offered in English language, in the winter semester) - The required elective module Basic Modul Flight, Migration, Society (10 ECTS credits) teaches basic and in-depth knowledge in the subject areas of flight, migration and society. (offered in the winter semester)

+- The required elective module Criticism of Political Economy (10 ECTS credits) offers a comparative analysis of sociological discourses on social structures and social processes and practices the discussion of relevant topics and the informed representation of one's own critical perspectives from a sociological perspective. (offered in the winter semester) - The required elective module Advanced Sociological Theory (10 ECTS credits) addresses questions and problems of sociological theories and methods.
+Furthermore, sociological discourses are analyzed. (offered in English language, in the summer semester) - The required elective module Advanced Methods of Qualitative Analysis (10 ECTS credits) deepens the knowledge of qualitative empirical research methods and the skills to apply them.
+It also addresses their integration into current sociological debates. (offered in the summer semester) - The required elective module Advanced Methods of Data Collection (10 ECTS credits) deepens the knowledge of special methods of data collection and their application. (offered in the winter semester)